-In January, Holliday announced she was resigning to take a job as head of the state’s charter school association.
+In January, Holliday announced she was resigning to take a job as executive vice president of policy and external relationships of the state’s charter school association.
 A spokesperson for her new office referred requests for comment to the state commission.

 “As a nationally recognized charter school authorizer, [State Charter Schools Commission] staffers are often invited to collaborate and share best practices with colleagues,” the commission said in a statement emailed to The 74.
 “These requests are always vetted by Counsel to ensure compliance with our high standards of transparency and established state policy.”

 The South Carolina and Georgia allegations were reiterated in the complaint filed in November in Nevada, along with charges that Patrick Gavin, until recently head of the Nevada State Public Charter School Authority, had traveled on NACSA’s dime to a 2016 meeting of the organization’s virtual school oversight task force and had been nominated to sit on its board of directors.